The Perks of Staying on Your Parents’ Car Insurance Policy

 Similarly, if you maintain a clean driving record and take a driver’s education course, you could receive another break in your rates.
 Auto insurance companies know that if you’re a safer driver, you’re less likely to file a claim.

 You can also choose only to get liability coverage, which typically includes bodily injury liability and property damage liability.
 That means you won’t have comprehensive coverage, collision coverage, personal injury protection (PIP), or Medical payments coverage (MedPay).
-But, the average cost for teen drivers is much cheaper if their vehicle is eligible.
+But, the average for teen drivers is much cheaper if their vehicle is eligible.

 This advice is also applicable to young drivers who do not have the option of staying on a parents’ policy.
 Discounts can really add up and help make your rates more affordable.